Note: There is a link to the live Synergy Planner at the end of this page.

 Good Due Diligence Focuses on The Deal Thesis

 When the value creation thesis is clearly defined, due diligence can focus on validating the key assumptions behind the thesis.
-A value creation bridge is a great way to show the most important synergy sources, while underlying assumptions show what has to happen for the synergies to materialize.
-From these we can derive excellent due diligence questions.
+A value creation bridge is a great way to show the most important synergy sources, while underlying assumptions show what has to happen for the synergies from M&A to materialize.
+From these we can derive excellent due diligence playbooks.

 Having a clearly defined value creation thesis completely changes how good and informed questions the due diligence team can ask.